-Rob Kardashian Putting Health And Baby Dream First Amid Blac Chyna Split
+Rob Kardashian Putting Health And Baby Dream First, Amid Blac Chyna Split

 “You’ll be amazed at the lengths you’ll go to be the best version of you for her!
 She’s beautiful.”

-And it seems Kardashian is trying to change for the better as he shares health-based photos on social media and spends time with his baby amid all the drama surrounding his split from Blac Chyna.
+And it seems Kardashian is trying to change for the better, as he shares health-based photos on social media and spends time with his baby amid all the drama surrounding his split from Blac Chyna.
 In fact, People magazine also documented Rob’s recent health change.

 The site mentions all the changes Rob has implemented following reports he wasn’t taking care of himself after his breakup with Chyna.